Physiotherapy for TMJ Dysfunction in Edmonton

 How does Physiotherapy Eliminate TMJ Dysfunction and Pain?

 Physiotherapy (and chiropractic) can potentially help to eliminate TMJ dysfunction and pain.
-The goal of therapy is to restore proper movement and function to the jaw and to minimize pain, tension and inflammation.
-This can be done using manual therapy (massage, mobilization, adjustments) and/or some modalities such as shockwave therapy, laser therapy, TENS, ultrasound or others.
-Additionally your healthcare provider should provide education and advice about lifestyle modifications, rehab exercises and at home pain relief strategies to help you feel empowered in addressing your TMJD.
+The goal of therapy is to restore proper jaw movement and reduce pain, tension, and inflammation.
+This includes manual therapy techniques like massage, mobilization, and adjustments, as well as modalities such as shockwave therapy, laser therapy, TENS, and ultrasound.
+Your healthcare provider will also guide you on lifestyle changes, rehab exercises, and at-home pain relief strategies to help you manage TMJD effectively.

 FAQ about TMJ Dysfunction in Edmonton